 Halo 3 is a first-person shooter video game developed by Bungie for the Xbox 360.
-Third installment in the Halo franchise, the game concludes the story arc begun in Halo: Combat Evolved and continued in Halo 2.
+Third installment in the Halo franchise, the game concludes the story arc that began with Halo: Combat Evolved and in Halo 2.

 Halo 3 is one of the best titles you can play on the Xbox 360.
 The game was released in September 2007 on the 360 and later in 2014 as part of the Master Chief Collection on the Xbox One.

 * Halo’s online servers closed their doors on the 360 at the end of the year 2021.
 To play Halo 3 online, you need to play via the MCC on the Xbox One.

 Released in November 2007, the Xbox 360 version of Mass Effect is an action role-playing game that takes place in a science fiction setting.
 The player takes on the role of Commander Shepard, an elite soldier who must stop a powerful enemy from taking over the galaxy.
 The game features a large cast of characters, and the player must make choices that will affect the story (within reason).
 The game also features a unique combat system that allows the player to use cover and special abilities to defeat enemies.